sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project-2A.md

 ## Download Data

-You have two options for downloading: via command line or via browser.
-Try via command line if you feel comfortable doing this, but if you get stuck just use the browser.

-### Download via command line

-Here we will download the data via the command line, you will need to do this if you e.g. work on a cluster.
+Here we will download the data via the command line.

 - Navigate to the data folder: